 The hike up to Dawn Falls from the trailhead is only 1.1 miles; however, you may not find parking (there are only six spaces).
-An attractive alternative for those who have the time, is to park in downtown Larkspur.
-You'll double your distance, (about 4.5 miles roundtrip), and enjoy ambling through this historic town, passing by former vacation cottages that are now million-dollar-homes.
-Afterwards, you can enjoy a leisurely lunch or dinner at some of the fine restaurants found there.
+An attractive alternative for those who have the time is to park in downtown Larkspur.
+You'll double your distance (about 4.5 miles roundtrip) and enjoy ambling through the historic town, passing by former vacation cottages that are now million-dollar homes.

-The Dawn Falls Trail, (the red lines on the map), begins after crossing the bridge to the opposite side of the creek and climbing the steps.
+The Dawn Falls Trail (see the red lines on the map below) begins after crossing the bridge to the opposite side of the creek and climbing the steps.
 On the left is the Piedmont Trail, your route back (the orange line on the map).

-From here on out it's just over a mile to the falls, (although there is a tempting detour, the Ladybug Trail to King Mountain Loop Trail that intersects the DF between the twin bridges).
-You'll pass by the remains of a dam, where a sawmill was once in operation more than one hundred years ago.
-In places, you'll find the lichen-covered second-growth redwoods, dense and tangled bay laurels are interspaced with miniature meadows, making for a great interplay of light and shade.
+From here, it's just over a mile to the falls, although the Ladybug Trail to King Mountain Loop Trail is a tempting detour.
+You'll pass by the remains of a dam where a sawmill operated more than 100 years ago.
+You'll find lichen-covered redwoods, dense and tangled bay laurels, and miniature meadows, making for a great interplay of light and shade.

 The switchbacks up to the falls can be a bit dicey when it's very wet or very dry, so hiking poles are not a bad idea.
 The falls themselves are just a trickle in the summer, but come December they are bombing.
 Further exploration above the falls is easy, as the flat Southern Marin Line Fire Road runs for three miles above the canyon between Kentfield and Corte Madera.

 The return is just as delightful, and continues if you opt for the Piedmont Trail to return downtown.
-Just after the trail joins Piedmont Rd. there's a shortcut over to Shady Ln. which then opens onto West Baltimore Ave. where you'll proceed right, soon ending up on Magnolia Ave.
+Just after the trail joins Piedmont Road, there's a shortcut over to Shady Lane that then opens onto West Baltimore Avenue, where you'll proceed right, soon ending up back on Magnolia Avenue.

 Turn left to return downtown or cross and go another two blocks down beautiful Baltimore Avenue.
-At the foot, there was once a railroad station, where tourists coming from the Sausalito ferry would embark to stay in the former summer cottages you passed earlier on Madrone Ave.
+At the foot, there was once a railroad station where tourists coming from the Sausalito ferry would embark to stay in the old summer cottages.
 From here, take the bike path (the former railroad route) back into downtown.